pinot-contrib/pinot-docs/basics/getting-started/public-cloud-examples/azure-quickstart.md

               --node-count 3
 ```

-Once the command succeeds, it's ready to be used.
+Once the command succeeds, the cluster is ready to be used.

 ## **5. Connect to an existing cluster**

-Run the below command to get the credential for the cluster **pinot-quickstart** that you just created or your existing cluster.&#x20;
+Run this command to get the credential for the cluster **pinot-quickstart** that you just created:

 ```
 AKS_RESOURCE_GROUP=pinot-demo